expo/expo/docs/versions/unversioned/guides/changing-native-code.rst

 ============

 After you ``detach``, all your JS files will stay the same, but we'll additionally create ``ios`` and ``android`` directories in your project folder.
-These will contain XCode and Android Studio projects respectively, and they'll have dependencies on React Native and on Exponent's core SDK.
+These will contain Xcode and Android Studio projects respectively, and they'll have dependencies on React Native and on Exponent's core SDK.

 You'll still be able to develop and test your project from XDE, and you'll still be able to publish your Exponent JS code the same way.
-However, if you add native dependencies that aren't included in Exponent, other users won't be able to run those features of your app with the Exponent browser.
+However, if you add native dependencies that aren't included in Exponent, other users won't be able to run those features of your app with the main Exponent app.
 You'll need to distribute the native project yourself.

 1. Install exp
 """"""""""""""
 If you don't have it, run ``npm install -g exp`` to get our command line library.

-If you haven't used ``exp`` before, the first thing you'll need to do is log in with your Exponent account using ``exp login``.
+If you haven't used ``exp`` or XDE before, the first thing you'll need to do is log in with your Exponent account using ``exp login``.

 2. Detach
 """""""""
 From your project directory, run ``exp detach``.
 This will download the required dependencies and build native projects under the ``ios`` and ``android`` directories.
+It will also create an ``exponent`` directory.

 3. Rerun the project in XDE or exp
 """"""""""""""""""""""""""""""""""